cashTangoTangoCash/orgFixLinks/README.md

 ## Warnings and State of Development
 **WARNING** this python script is amateur work

 **WARNING** bugs are still regularly appearing.
-Comprehensively testing this code is not easy.
+Comprehensively testing this code is not easy; there is now a test script.

 **WARNING** it can screw up your org files (backup first;
 dry run mode first)